-At CLIP we believe that there is a very strong link between social and emotional competence and learning outcomes.
-In fact, the wellbeing of a student is central to their learning and academic success, and conversely, learning contributes to the wellbeing of students.
+At CLIP, we believe there is a strong link between social and emotional competence and learning outcomes.
+A student's well-being is central to their learning and academic success, and conversely, education contributes to the well-being of students.

 The development of social competencies requires self-regulation in the form of: